Mindgreppers/lifemaker_web/content/_index.md

 - [Advaya](https://en.wikipedia.org/wiki/Nondualism#Buddhism) (Buddhism)
 - [Non-dualism across all historical relegions and spiritual movements](https://en.wikipedia.org/wiki/Nondualism)

-Read more about the philosophy of non-duality [here](/philosophy), or just search on internet yourself to see how every relegion and prohet spoke the same in different words.*
+Read more about the philosophy of non-duality [here](/philosophy), or just search on internet yourself to see how every relegion and prohet spoke the same in different words.

 *If we truly realised this One Absolute Truth as an experiential reality, we would not be fighting, because we will all be aligned at the source, the center, the dot.
-There will be peace, prosperity and happiness for humanity.
+There will be peace, prosperity and happiness for humanity and all life on Earth.
 Every Sage, Saint or Prophet lovingly wished to unify humanity on the same principal.*

 ## Call to the tribe